smartdevicelink/sdl_evolution/proposals/0317-sdl-protocol-security-specification.md

       In the payload, the first four bytes denote the Total Size of the data contained in all consecutive frames. <i style="color:green;"> This is always the size of whole non-encrypted payload (even if consecutive frames are encrypted).</i><br>
       The second four bytes denote the number of consecutive frames following this one<br>
       <b>Frame Type = 0x01 or 0x03 (Single or Consecutive Frame)</b><br>
-      The total bytes in this frame's payload. <i style="color:green;">If frame is encrypted this is the size of encrypted payload, otherwise size of non-ecrypted payload.</i><br>
+      The total bytes in this frame's payload. <i style="color:green;">If frame is encrypted this is the size of encrypted payload, otherwise size of non-encrypted payload.</i><br>
       ...
     </td>
   </tr>